claass/fswd_projects/README.md

 ## Project included:
-1. Basic Blog
-  Creating a basic blogging platform on Google App Engine utilizing Flask.
+1. **Basic Blog** - Creating a basic blog on Google App Engine utilizing Flask.
-  Also dabbles with (fairly unsafe) account creation.
+    Also dabbles with (fairly unsafe) account creation and warehousing.
-2. Neighborhood Map
-  Getting familiar with AJAX through putting my favorite bakeries in SF on a map via Google Map's API and some simple JavaSCript.
+2. **Neighborhood Map** - Getting familiar with AJAX by putting my favorite bakeries in SF on a map via Google Map's API and some simple JavaSCript.
-3. Linux Config
-  Introduction to setting up an instance on AWS and securing access through SSH
+3. **Linux Config** - Intro to AWS by setting up an instance and securing access through SSH